-Below are the frequently asked questions regarding Talis Aspire Digitised Content rollover.
+Below are the frequently asked questions regarding Talis Aspire Digitised Content (TADC) rollover.
 If you wish to view the frequently asked questions regarding Talis Aspire Reading Lists rollover please click here.

 Q - Does the rollover process check for recent editions?